dresswithpockets/dresswithpockets.github.io/_drafts/ssm-gotchas.md

 > Important!
 This document is implicitly invoked whenever a session is started via `aws ssm start-session`, but not when invoking `ssm:StartSession`.

-You can manage that document in IaC tools like terraform, but you'll likely need to import it into your managed state.
+You can manage that document in IaC tools like Terraform, but you'll likely need to import it into your managed state.

 ```sh
 terraform import aws_ssm_document.ssm_session_manager_run_shell "SSM-SessionManagerRunShell"